Tillerson calls for Qatar and boycotting Arab countries to meet

 Al-Thani reportedly hailed Iran as an "Islamic power" and criticized US President Donald Trump's policy towards Tehran on a news website.
 Qatar said the website was hacked.

+Iranian President Hassan Rouhani called Al-Thani on Sunday to reiterate Tehran's policy to "cement ties" with Doha.

+"We view cooperation with the Qatari government as continuous cooperation and believe that there are very good opportunities to further deepen relations between the two countries and these opportunities must be exploited," Rouhani said, according to statement on his website.

-The US maintains its biggest concentration of military personnel in the Middle East at Qatar's Al Udeid Air Base.
+The US maintains its largest concentration of military personnel in the Middle East at Qatar's Al Udeid Air Base.